 Outside of medicine, I enjoy reading, cooking, baking, and spending time with friends and family.
 I grew up playing many sports and went on to both play and coach college lacrosse.
 I remain a big sports fan, and I enjoy rooting for my hometown Philly sports teams.

-Medical School: University of New England COM, Biddeford, ME
+Medical School: University of New England College of Osteopathic Medicine, Biddeford, ME

 I was born and raised in Connecticut.
 My interest in Neurology began during medical school after the neuroanatomy block.
 Being introduced to how the nervous system was wired and the different ways pathology could present fascinated me.
 I took the opportunity to then help teach the neuroanatomy course for the year below me which really solidified my interest in Neurology as well as medical education.
 Within neurology, I have an interest in movement disorders at this time, however; I am eager to be exposed to the different sub-specialties there are.

 In my free time, I enjoy repairing and modifying electronics, especially video games.
 I like going to flea markets and yard sales to find electronic or games to add to my collection.